24 new cases in Kerala, COVID-19 tally touches 666

-Of the positive cases, all but one are returnees-- 12 from abroad and 11 from other states-- eight from Maharashtra, where 22,563 coronavirus positive cases have been registered, and three from neighbouring Tamil Nadu, where the cumulative tally has crossed 12,000, the chief minister said.
+Of the positive cases, all but one are returnees-- 12 from abroad and 11 from other states-- eight from Maharashtra, where 39,297 rpt 39,297 coronavirus positive cases have been registered, and three from neighbouring Tamil Nadu, where the cumulative tally has crossed 12,000, the chief minister said.
 One person from Kannur had been infected through contact.

 The total number of people who have been infected by the virus so far has touched 666, while the active cases stood at 161, Vijayan told reporters.
 Five people have recovered and have been discharged from hospitals today.